 - Assign work orders to specific maintenance personnel and track their progress

-Housekeeping Bill – Owners & Guests
+Housekeeping Billing – Owners & Guests